tendermario/haller/README.md

 ## Notes on controls

-- Press and hold power + arrow for 10 seconds until flashing for hard reset to factory defaults and go into pair mode.
+- Hard reset: Press and hold power + arrow for 10 seconds until flashing for hard reset to factory defaults and go into pair mode.
-- Press and hold power for 5 seconds to go into pairing mode
+- Pairing: Press and hold power for 5 seconds to go into pairing mode

 ## How do I use it?